8 Natural Strategies to Improve Bad Breath

 These commercialized products may help you reduce bad breath temporarily but they also consist of toxic ingredients.
 The alcohols used in astringent mouthwashes kill beneficial bacteria along with the bad and can increase mouth dehydration.
 When used daily the alcohol in mouthwashes can dissolve fillings in the mouth leading to an increased risk of mercury exposure.

-Here is list of some of the most common breath freshening products on the market, the ingredients they contain and the health risks they are associated with: (1, 2, 3, 4)
+Here is a list of some of the most common breath freshening products on the market, the ingredients they contain, and the health risks they are associated with: (1, 2, 3, 4)

 • Breath Strips: Artificial sweeteners, food dye, thickening agents like locust bean gum and xanthan gum, as well as additives including polysorbate 80, carrageenan, copper gluconate and propylene glycol